OpenConext-Attic/OpenConext-vm/README.md

 vagrant provision
 ```

 # Option 2.
-Bring your own VM instance
+I already have a machine I want to install OpenConext on.
 Prerequisites:
-* a VM running CentOS 6 or RedHat EL 6.
+* a VM running CentOS 6 or RedHat EL 6 (other operating systems may work, but are not supported).

 ## 2.1.
 Download installer
 From within the VM, download this repo: